juanantonio284/my_python_notes/recursion/1/basic_examples_recursion.md

     # Recursive case
     # Decompose the original problem into simpler instances of the same problem by making use of the
-    # fact that the input is a recursive data structure and can be deﬁned in terms of a smaller
+    # fact that the input is a recursive data structure and can be defined in terms of a smaller
     # version of itself
     else:
         head = input_list[0]          # the first element in the list smaller_list = input_list[1:] # all elements from second to last

         print( "head:", head )                  #debug .....